History Courses

 This course offers an accessible overview of disease from both biological and social perspectives.
 We will begin with discovering how the body defends itself against invaders, and then pivot to examining the invaders themselves.
 Armed with this knowledge, we will be able to explore how diseases have played out in society, from the Middle Ages through to the present day.
 Along the way, we will examine some fascinating case studies and the individuals who have played pivotal roles in either furthering our understanding in the battle of organisms or in stymying public health efforts.

-This series of 4 evening talks, from our new Introductory World History series, explores and reveals the primal influences of classical Greece & Rome, and explains how these influences manifest today and get played out in the modern world.
+This series of 4 talks, from our new Introductory World History series, explores and reveals the primal influences of classical Greece & Rome, and explains how these influences manifest today and get played out in the modern world.
 Knowing these things helps not only with our sense of indentity, but also provides us with a point of reference against which to measure our values and make critical judgments.

-OFFERED: 2022 Term 4 (October-December), Wednesdays 11:00am01:00pm beginning 19 October 2022 (New Zealand time).
+OFFERED: 2024 Term 4 (Oct-Dec), Wednesdays 11:00am-1:00pm beginning 23 Oct 2024 (New Zealand time).

 Art, literature, religion and philosophy have never been entirely discrete and separate entities.
 They have intersected down the ages, influencing and taking inspiration from one another.